 1 mile.
 Starts near main road at the mouth of Rattlesnake Hollow and ends approximately halfway up access road.
 Moderate to difficult.

 2 miles.
 Starts across from Shelter #5 parking lot and ends into Pigeon Roost Trail.
 A portion of the trail follows a ridge top gas well road.
 Be sure to follow trail blazes and watch for the turn off the road.
 Moderate with steep sections.

 1/4 mile.
-A wheelchair accessible trail across the road from the riding stables.
+A wheelchair accessible trail across the road from the old barn.

 2 miles.
 Starts on the southern end of Davis Creek Trail and ends across from Dunlop Hollow.
 A portion of this trail follows an access road so follow blazes carefully.
 Moderate.